-Why do some students have more time than others for extended time on tests?
+Why do some students have more time than others on tests?

-The amount of extra time is based on the functional impact of disability.
-Most students will need time and a half, but some students may require more than time and a half.
+The time allocated is based on the functional impact of the disability.
+Most students are given time and a half, but some students may require more time.

 Does the provision of extended time on tests mean the student also receives extended deadlines for papers and projects?

-Medical emergencies, for example, may be one reason why extended deadlines are determined to be a reasonable accommodation.
-For students with chronic health conditions, particularly those characterized by periods of exacerbated symptoms, Disability Resources may determine that extended deadlines are an appropriate accommodation to be applied on a case-by-case basis (i.e., assignment by assignment and course by course), as reasonable.
+Medical emergencies may be one reason why extended deadlines are determined to be a reasonable accommodation.
+For students with chronic health conditions, particularly those characterized by periods of exacerbated symptoms, disability resource staff may determine that extended deadlines are an appropriate accommodation to be applied on a case-by-case basis (i.e., assignment by assignment and course by course), as reasonable.

 What advantage is there to having students with disabilities work through your office?